-NOTE: For best results, insert a rod through the connector and into the core of the cable approximately 5.00" (127 mm) when pushing the connector tube into the cable core tube.
-A .219"/.240" (5.6-6.1 mm) diameter rod is required for 300 and 400 amp cables.
-To tighten, hold the connector in place while turning the nut, then remove the rod from the core.
-This procedure assures the inner core does not kink while assembling or tightening.

-- j) Solder the terminal lead assemblies from step (f) to the control leads stripped in step (g).
-Insulate both soldered connections using either heat shrink tubing or electrical tape. - k) Fully insert the two control lead pins into the sockets on the incoming connector.
+- NOTE: For best results, insert a .175"/.197" (4.5-5.0 mm) diameter rod through the connector and into the core of cable approximately 5.00" (127 mm) when pushing the connector tube into the cable core tube.
+To tighten, hold the connector in place while turning the nut.
+Then remove the rod from the core.
+This procedure assures the inner core does not kink while assembling or tightening. - For K575: Pull the cut-off lead terminals of the trigger assembly and connect the replacement control lead terminals.
+(See Figure D.6). - For K1723: Connect the black lead and the white lead to the gun trigger.
+Connect the other leads to the rocker switch leads.
+(See Figure D.6). - i.
+Solder the terminal lead assemblies from step (f) to the control leads stripped in step (g).
+Insulate both soldered connections using either heat shrink tubing or electrical tape. - j.
+Fully insert the two control lead pins into the sockets on the incoming connector.
 Tape the leads in place in the necked down area of the connector.
 Keeping the leads as close to the connector and nut as possible, tape the insulated, soldered connections and the spare lead to the cable in the area between the cable jacket and connector nut.
+This must be done neatly and kept as low as possible or the cable handle will not slide over this area. - NOTE: For best results, insert a .219"/240" (5.6/6.1 mm) diameter rod through the connector and into core of cable approximately 5.00" (127 mm) when pushing the connector tube into the cable core tube.
+To tighten, hold the connector in place while turning the nut.
+Then remove the rod from the core.
+This procedure assures the inner core does not kink while assembling or tightening.

-This must be done neatly and kept as low as possible or the cable handle will not slide over this area. - Position the strain relief to the dimension shown in Figure E.5 and secure with the strain relief housing.
-On older cables install the cable clamp on the cable jacket within 1/8" (3.2 mm) from the end of the jacket and tighten. - m) Slide the collar nut and cable handle over the connection and into place.
+- k.
+Install the cable clamp on the cable jacket within 1/8" (3.2 mm) from the end of the jacket and tighten. - I. Slide the collar nut and cable handle over the connection and into place.
 Anchor the cable handle with the screw removed in step (c).
 Slide the boot and boot nut into place and tighten.